Hi and Lois

 Hi and Lois is an American comic strip about a suburban family.
-Created by Mort Walker and illustrated by Dik Browne, the strip is currently run by Walker's sons Brian and Greg and illustrated by Eric Reaves, it debuted on October 18, 1954, distributed by King Features Syndicate.
+Created by Mort Walker and illustrated by Dik Browne, the strip is currently run by Walker's sons Brian and Greg and illustrated by Eric Reaves.
+It debuted on October 18, 1954, distributed by King Features Syndicate.

 Publication history

 The Flagstons first appeared in Walker's Beetle Bailey.
 They spun off into their own strip, written by Walker and drawn by Browne.
 Lois Flagston (née Bailey) is Beetle Bailey's sister and the two strips make occasional crossovers.
 One of these occurred on the strip's 40th anniversary in 1994, when Beetle visited his sister Lois and her family.
 Chip resembles his Uncle Beetle in attitude and appearance, especially the eyes.

 The Best of Hi and Lois (1986) was reprinted in 2005.

 The strip made efforts to keep up with the times, such as housewife Lois Flagston taking a career in real estate in 1980.
 In previous decades, the strip was acclaimed; in 1962, it earned Browne a Reuben Award from the National Cartoonists Society.

 The strip faced some controversy given the changes in content restrictions since its debut in the 1950s.
 Once, editors insisted that belly buttons could not appear; in protest, Browne included a box of dimpled navel oranges.

-Now produced by the sons of the original creative team, the strip is written by Brian and Greg Walker and drawn Eric Reaves.
-Reaves became the sole illustrator after the death of by Robert "Chance" Browne in 2024.
+Now produced by the sons of the original creative team, the strip is written by Brian and Greg Walker and drawn by Eric Reaves.
+Reaves became the sole illustrator after the death of Robert "Chance" Browne in 2024.

 As of 2016, Hi and Lois appears in 1,000 newspapers around the world.